bhou/node-red-contrib-docloud-api/README.md

 IBM Decision Optimization on Cloud
 -------------

-<a href="http://www.ibm.com/software/analytics/docloud">IBM Decision Optimization on Cloud</a> or DOcloud for short is a service
-that lets you solve CPLEX and OPL problems on the Cloud.
+<a href="http://www.ibm.com/software/analytics/docloud">IBM Decision Optimization on Cloud</a> or DOcloud for short is a service that lets you solve CPLEX and OPL problems on the Cloud.
 You can access the interactive service called DropSolve or you can use the API to integrate the service into your application.
-Here is a quick introduction with useful links.
-This module provides a wrapper over the REST API using Promises.
-The command line client for DOcloud is also a good tool and example showing how to use this API.
+This module provides a wrapper over the REST API.

 Install